BradleyCai/ucr-schedule-visualizer/README.md

 License
 -------

-MIT License: Do what ever you want with our code so long as you credit it :heart:.
+MIT License: Do what ever you want with our code so long as you give attribution :heart:.
 This project is intended for public use and for personal learning and enjoyment.
 You can find our license [here](https://github.com/BradleyCai/ucr-schedule-visualizer/blob/gh-pages/LICENSE.md).

+We also have a few dependencies that make this project work.
+They're all free software, and their licenses are listed inside the files themselves.